 At this stage of life, you are thinking about what you will do when you no longer go to a job every day and how you will live on a reduced income.

-Your Path Coordinator will assist you in finding daily activities, help you live within your means, and stay involved in your community.
+Your SSA will assist you in finding daily activities, help you live within your means, and stay involved in your community.
 We will continue regular meetings and evaluations of your needs.

 Eligibility for services is determined using guidelines established by the State of Ohio.
 More Information about Eligibility.

 If you or a family member is able to afford the care and services you need, you can pay for them yourself.

 Many services for adults are funded through Medicaid waivers.
 Waivers provide funding to people who would otherwise be in a nursing home in order for them to be able to live successfully in the community.
 There are many factors that determine eligibility for waivers, such as the type and extent of disability, the prognosis, and financial assets.
 Each waiver provides different types of services.
 More information about waivers.
 Currently, no waivers are available.

 In Clark County, 60% of funding for waivers is provided by the Federal government, and 40% is provided by the generosity of our community through the Developmental Disabilities of Clark County tax levy.

 If you are still living with family and do not have a waiver, you may be eligible for some funding through the Family Needs Assistance program (FNA).
 FNA covers such services as respite care, adaptive equipment, home modifications, and some therapies.
 Contact your SSA for help in applying for this funding.

 When there is not enough funding available to meet the needs of those needing services, a person has the option of being placed on a waiting list.
 However, our SSAs will try to find other ways to meet your needs.